 addition to any bouquet.

-A charming dwarf form with gray-green serrated foliage and vibrant citron-yellow flower clusters that don a reddish cast once they are spent, we plant it primarily as a ground cover in small niches of the rockery.
+green serrated foliage and zesty citron-yellow flower clusters that don a reddish cast once they’re spent.
+We plant it primarily as a ground cover in small niches of the rockery.

 Size: 5" high x 10" wide; hardy to zone 5.

 Other selections in this genus

 Registration Form to receive news of updates to the web site and availability of new plants, to give us your feedback, and to be on the mailing list